37 Environmental policy

 - Law: regulation.[26]

 Environmental policy debate is also concerned with how much change is required, as is illustrated in the three types of responses – incremental, operational and systemic – identified by Caldwell.[27]
-An analysis of policy change in the UK under the Thatcher government by Peter Hall provides a similarly useful framework.
+Peter Hall used similarly useful framework in an analysis of policy change in the UK under the Thatcher Government.
 It focuses on three distinct kinds of policy change:

 Actors and politics of the domain